ijlee2/UT-Coding-Boot-Camp/homework/hw13/README.md

 ![How to Configure Database: Step 2b](readme/how_to_configure_database_step2b.png?raw=true)

 3. Sequelize will automatically create the database for you.
-Sit back and relax!
+Sit back and relax, enjoy your burger!